bonnieho/BucketList/README.md

 5. Installed the *Handlebars npm package* using: `npm install express-handlebars --save`.

-6. Installed the *method-override npm package* using: `npm install method-override --save`.
+6. Installed the *method-override npm package* using: `npm install method-override --save`. *(This lets us use the DELETE method in the form tag's action attribute.)*

 7. Installed the *body-parser npm package* using: `npm install body-parser --save`.